acobster/dotfiles/NOTES.md

 ```

 **NOTE:** that once you run `nixos-generate-config` with this setup, you may still need to edit your generated `hardware-configuration.nix` file to specify filesystems `by-label` instead of `by-uuid`, and to specify swapfile.
 For some reason the config gen script does not catch the fact that we're mapping `by-label`, although [apparently](https://youtu.be/axOxLJ4BWmY?si=6t4y0vR9vXWwnW1B&t=1300) it used to.

+From this point on, it's just a normal NixOS install.

+---

 ### Partitions strategy v1